Questions and Answers about Gypsy Moth Spraying and Your Health

 People are exposed to Btk through contact with soil in the natural environment or through their diet, at very low levels.

 If you eat fresh fruits or vegetables, you probably have already ingested this bacterium.
 It is commonly sprayed on commercial and organic food crops.
 Exposure can also happen if you breathe it in or get it in your eyes.
 You may also be exposed if you ate or smoked after handling an object that’s been sprayed with a Btk product, and didn’t wash your hands.

 Can Btk make people sick?

-After a thorough review of the toxicity of Btk products, including both active and inert ingredients, the U.S. EPA, Health Canada, the World Health Organization, and many other groups categorize Bacillus thuringiensis
+After a thorough review of the toxicity of Btk products, including both active and inert ingredients, the US EPA, Health Canada, the World Health Organization, and many other groups categorize Bacillus thuringiensis

 What about people with weakened immune systems and people with allergies?

-Although we don't have evidence that Btk will affect any given group of people, individuals with a compromised immune system may choose to avoid any potential for exposure by leaving the spray area during the application.
-If you or someone in your home is concerned and cannot stay indoors or leave the area during the application you might consider speaking to a health care provider.
+Although we don't have evidence that Btk will affect any given group of people, individuals with a weakened immune systems or serious food allergies may choose to avoid any potential for exposure by leaving the spray area during the application.
+People with weakened immune systems may include those with cancer, AIDS, or transplanted organs.

 - If you are outside at the time of application and the spray droplets get into your eyes, flush with water immediately.

 What if I have more questions?

-For more information about Btk, contact the National Pesticide Information Center (NPIC), based at Oregon State University, by calling 1-800-858-7378 or view their website http://npic.orst.edu and Btk Fact Sheet http://npic.orst.edu/factsheets/BTgen.pdf.
+- For non-urgent questions on Foray® 48B or Btk, contact the EPA-funded National Pesticide Information Center (NPIC), based at Oregon State University, by phone 1-800-858-7378 (M-F, 8AM-12PM) or email firstname.lastname@example.org.